Kang Ga-ae: Family and local community

 When Kang's twin sister Kang Na-ru signed a contract with the newly established Jeonbuk KSPO in 2011, the pair became the first twins to play in the Korean women's top division.
+Kang Na-ru was forced to retire early due to a knee injury, after which Kang Ga-ae always chose shirt number 19, the same number her sister wore prior to her career being cut short, in honour of the pair's shared footballing journey.